projectbismark/bismark-data-transmit/README.markdown

 not get uploaded in a timely fashion.
 Instead, create files somewhere else and `mv` them into the desired subdirectory.
 7. Collect your files on the server side.
-Files are not guaranteed to arrive in any particular order, since files that fail to upload are retried after a long delay (30 minutes by default).
+Files are not guaranteed to arrive in any particular order, since files that fail to upload are retried after a delay (3 minutes by default).
+8. Files that cannot be uploaded within a longer time period (1 hour by default) are deleted from the router to reclaim space and are forever lost.
+A better solution would be to use a file system extended attribute to indicate the number of failed upload attempts; this would handle the case where the uploader itself stops running (e.g., due to a botched upgrade.)

 Point 6 deserves repetition: **Do not create new files directly inside /tmp/bismark-uploads.
 Instead, create the files elsewhere and `mv` them into